uwcartlab/webmapping/Chapter05/readme.md

 ### I. Pseudocoding

 For Activity 5, you used the Leaflet `pointToLayer` function to convert the point features in your custom GeoJSON file into circle markers placed atop a slippy basemap of your choice.
-While this code uses the _spatial_ data in your GeoJSON, it does not yet utilize the _temporal_ sequence of _attributes_ you collected for your Leaflet lab.
+While this code uses the _spatial_ data in your GeoJSON, it does not yet utilize the _temporal_ sequence of _attributes_ you collected for your Leaflet map.

-The next step in developing your Leaflet lab is to scale dynamically the radius of those circle markers based on your GeoJSON file, turning them into proportional symbols that represent the attribute data through the visual variable size.
+The next step in developing your Leaflet map is to scale dynamically the radius of those circle markers based on your GeoJSON file, turning them into proportional symbols that represent the attribute data through the visual variable size.
 Although we continue to work with the _MegaCities.geojson_ dataset in the following examples, you should apply these instructions to your own dataset.

 Before starting on the proportional symbols, take a second to think through the task at hand. ***Pseudocoding*** describes the higher-level outlining of computational steps necessary to perform the task.
 Pseudocoding before coding clarifies the logic behind potential coding solutions, breaking down big, abstract problems into small, manageable pieces.
 You then can use the console to confirm that your code is "working" at each of these smaller stages to reduce unexpected bugs.
 Example 1.1 provides one possible pseudocoding outline for implementing proportional symbols; as with all programming, there always are a number of sometimes equally viable pseudocoded solutions for achieving a goal.